Obituaries of RSC members

 - mention the contribution the person who has died made to the chemical sciences

-- is landscape and at least half a megabyte in size
+- be portrait and at least half a megabyte in size

-- is in jpg or png format and not within a Word or other document
+- be a separate file in jpg or png format and not within a Word or other document